About the Climate Change course block

 Climate change represents one of the most controversial and least understood threats to human, economic and environmental well-being on a global scale.
 The study of climate change offers an opportunity to develop the skills and effective policies to reduce risk and better adapt to a changing environment.
 In this course block, you gain an understanding of the Earth’s climate system and how and why it has changed over time.
 Within the disciplines of oceanic and atmospheric science, you focus on the mechanisms that drive climate change, both natural and the result of human actions.
 You also develop the communication skills to more effectively share an understanding of climate change and its relevant policy implications with a broad audience.

-Bachelor of Applied Arts and Sciences degree courses in the Creative Writing course block are offered on an accelerated (8-week) schedule.
+Bachelor of Applied Arts and Sciences degree courses in the Climate Change course block are offered on an accelerated (8-week) schedule.
 Courses in the block are largely asynchronous with some optional synchronous sessions to be scheduled by the instructors.

 All Penn LPS Online courses offer academic credit.*